trenaud/octoprint-eeepc/README.md

     sleep 120
 done
 ```
-**Important : in this script, you must adapt configuration for your needs : camera, camera_raspi_options, camera_usb_options.**
+**Important: in this script, you must adapt configuration for your needs: camera, camera_raspi_options, camera_usb_options.**

-Make both files executable :
+Make both files executable by only user `octoprint`:
 ```
 chmod u+x ~/scripts/*
 ```